 In addition to your legal requirements under Nevada law to render aid to others after an accident, you should make sure and attend to any injuries you have by seeking medical care for yourself immediately, even if you think your injuries are minor.
 As stated above, serious injuries often have no immediate outward symptoms, so get yourself checked by your doctor or local hospital just in case.
 For your own protection, it is important to follow all medical recommendations in terms of diagnostic tests, treatment, follow-up visits, and work or activity restrictions.

 Before leaving the accident scene, it is a good idea to take pictures with your cell phone of your car, the location of the accident, and the injuries you suffered, and to get the names and contact information of any witnesses who may have seen the accident occur.
+If you find yourself dealing with a difficult person in a car accident, we have some advice for you here.
 All of this will prove important when it comes time to file your car accident claim.
 Report your accident as soon as possible to your insurance company, but avoid making any statement either to your insurance representative or at the accident scene which could be used against you.

 How to Deal With An Insurer After a Car Accident In Las Vegas